fnachon/PLACER/README.md

        {'sdf': <contents of SDF file as string>,   # SDF file with correct bonding and chirality info, as a single string 'atom_id': [atom names],  # atom names as they appear on the PDB file, in the same order as atoms in the SDF 'leaving': [True/False for whether this atom is deleted when part of polymer],  # True for backbone atoms that get deleted, such as backbone amide NH and backbone carboxylate OXT
-        'pdbx_align': []   # list with a length of number of atoms, can remain empty.
-Does not have a meaning for PLACER as it was used by the mmCIF writer.
+        'pdbx_align': [int,...]   # list with a length of number of atoms.
+Can just be zeroes.
+The exact values no not affect PLACER as it was used by the mmCIF writer.
        }}
 ```